 It’s no secret Oklahoma enters the 2021 Big 12 season favored to win the conference.
 After all, the Sooners have won six league titles in a row and are projected by most to be a playoff team this fall.
 Iowa State knocked off Oklahoma in the regular season but fell short of another upset in the Big 12 title game.
 The Cyclones are likely to be the No. 2 team in the conference for most preseason predictions, but Texas, Oklahoma State, TCU and West Virginia headline a strong group of programs in the next tier.

-Which team will emerge as the top threat to Oklahoma in the Big 12 for 2020?
-That was the question posed to Athlon editors and a college football contributor.
+Which team is the biggest threat to Oklahoma in the Big 12 for 2021?
+That was the question posed to Athlon editors and college football contributors.

 Steven Lassan (@AthlonSteven)

 TCU is going to improve, and Texas should be a top-25 team once again, but the biggest threat to Oklahoma is Iowa State.
 The Cyclones knocked off the Sooners in Ames last year and lost by 27-21 in the Big 12 title game.
 Coach Matt Campbell’s team returns 20 starters, including quarterback Brock Purdy, running back Breece Hall and tight end Charlie Kolar.
 Additionally, Purdy and Hall can work behind an experienced line that should rank among the best in the Big 12.
 Iowa State has ranked third or higher in the conference in scoring defense for each of the last four seasons and should remain near the top with nine returning starters headlining a strong overall group.
 The schedule also breaks in favor of the Cyclones.
 TCU, Texas and Oklahoma State all visit Ames in 2021.
 Oklahoma is the clear No. 1 team in the Big 12 next fall, but Iowa State is likely to have two chances at another upset.

 Mark Ross (@AthlonMarkR)